cfrenkel/Rental-car-application/README.md

 ## client application:
 * login to the company
 * search branch in the nearest location
-* payment when finish ti use.
+* payment when finish to use.

 ## ScreenShots